vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+[ Editor Design Bug Fix ] [ Grid Column (Pro) ] Fixed an issue where the 'is-vertical' layout of grid column items was not displayed vertically.

 = 1.94.2 =
 [ Bug fix / Specification Change ][ Visual Embed ] Strengthened validation for XSS protection and restricted the range of allowed URLs.